Fushuma/fushuma-gov-hub-v2/subgraph/README.md

 ## Overview

-The subgraph indexes all DeFi events from the PancakeSwap V4 (Infinity) contracts deployed on Fushuma Network, including:
+The subgraph indexes all DeFi events from the FumaSwap V4 (Infinity) contracts deployed on Fushuma Network, including:

 - Pool creation and updates
 - Swaps